 - Your state regulator can approve or reject an unreasonable or excessive rate increase, if your state laws give the regulator this authority.

 Some Important Details

-- Starting September 1, 2012, each state may have its own minimum premium increase that requires a review, based on the state’s unique premium trends, health care cost trends, and other factors.
+- Each state is permitted to request its own State specific minimum premium increase that requires a review, based on the state’s unique premium trends, health care cost trends, and other factors.

-- If your state doesn’t have a Rate Review program, or has a Rate Review program that is ineffective, the federal government conducts the Rate Reviews for coverage subject to these Affordable Care Act consumer protections.
+- If your state doesn’t have a Rate Review program, or has a Rate Review program that is determined to be ineffective, the federal government conducts the Rate Reviews for coverage subject to these Affordable Care Act consumer protections.

 For More Information

 - Rate Review Grant Map: See Health Insurance Premium Review grants in your state.